brsloan/writerDeck/data/DIY_writerdecks.md

-# DIY WriterDecks

-I'm compiling a list of all the DIY writerDecks I can find in order to inspire others (me) looking to build one.
-And also because I just like looking at them and knowing they exist.
-Feel free to suggest any I've missed!

-# Setups For Using Phones/Tablets As WriterDecks

-For tablet decks, phone decks, and other almost-WriterDecks, please see this list [here](/list-of-tablet-writerdecks.md).

-# Custom Built WriterDecks

 | Date | Name | Details | Image |
 | ---- | ---- | ---- | ---- |
 | 2018-01-30 | [Ultimate Writer](https://github.com/picnoir/ultimate-writer) by NinjaTrappeur | Hardware: Raspberry PI 3B, Waveshare E-ink; Software: Raspian, Ultimate Writer open software; Case: wood | ![photo of a writing device](/images/diy/UltimateWriter.jpg) |